ram-senthil/ram-senthil.github.io/docs/_posts/2023-05-21-vehicle-undertray.markdown

 date:   2023-05-21 10:00:00 -0700
 categories: usc-racing
 image:  /assets/scr23-undertray-roll.png
+description: An in-depth explanation of the development of a vehicle undertray
 ---

 I am currently the Aerodynamics Lead Engineer of USC Racing, my school's Formula Student team.
 As the Lead Aerodynamics Engineer, I am responsible for the design, analysis, manufacturing, and validation of the vehicle’s aerodynamics package.
 In this post, I describe the design cycle for the development of the team’s first successful undertray in which I had direct and immense involvement throughout.
 This work was conducted between Aug 2022-May 2023 with the competition May 17-21, 2023 at Michigan.
 We placed 3rd/120 teams at design finals in the Aerodynamics category.